talhanr/htmx-based-curd-chat-room/README.md

 Copy
 npm install
 Running the Application
-Start the server:
+Start the server: npm start

-bash
-Copy
-http-server
-Open your browser and navigate to http://localhost:8080.

 Running Tests
 This project uses Jest for unit testing.
 To run the tests:

-bash
-Copy
 npm test
 You should see output indicating whether the tests passed or failed.